BlakeWills/blakewills.github.io/_posts/2023-12-01-azure-deployment-environments.md

 **Note:** DevCenter is free, you only pay for the resources it deploys as part of your environment.

-### Create a Catalog
+### Add a Catalog

-Before we create a catalog we need to assign a `system-managed identity` and then add the service principal as a user to your Azure DevOps tenant, which lets DevCenter access the repository.
+Before we add a catalog we need to assign a `system-managed identity` and then add the service principal as a user to your Azure DevOps tenant, which lets DevCenter access the repository.

-Once that's setup, we can create the catalog:
+Once that's setup, we can add our catalog:

 ![Add Catalog](/assets/img/posts/2023-12-01-azure-deployment-environments/AddCatalog.png)